PixelJ3/CodeWars/README.md

 ## Lessons Learned:

 The Biggest Lesson I learned in tackling this endless supply of questions is understanding that there is a long way to go.
 Not being able to answer a question is okay, as long as you take the initiative to improve.

+NOTE:
+  recent merge happened, so alot of the codewars were pushed at the same time, this is because i wanted to have them in a single folder and make it public